chase-moskal/cynic/README.md

     0.00 seconds
     ```

-- **report: a test throws a string**
+- **report: a test throws**
-    a thrown string will be displayed as the failure reason
+    a thrown string or error will be shown as the failure reason

     ```
     cynic example suite